Universal Television: PolyGram Television/Universal Network Television

 In 1997, PolyGram created not only its syndication unit, but a network unit for long-form television movies and drama series, which was a rebranding from the former UK-based ITC Entertainment television division of PolyGram.
 It was headed up by Bob Sanitsky, who headed the combined syndication and network divisions.
 In 1998, it signed a deal with Meg Ryan and her Prufock Pictures to set up her projects at the studio.

 In early 1999, shortly after Seagram and Universal completed their deal to acquire PolyGram, PolyGram Television was absorbed into Universal's TV and Networks division (which consisted of Universal's international television operations).
 Universal would sell the ITC film and television library to Carlton Communications, and the pre-1996 film library to Metro-Goldwyn-Mayer (MGM).
 Shortly afterwards, PolyGram Television was then retained by Universal, opting Bob Sanitsky out of the unit.
 Universal however then launched Universal Studios Network Programming to inherit the Brillstein-Grey productions, such as the upcoming Work with Me, and the existing Brillstein-Grey shows Just Shoot Me! and The Steve Harvey Show.
 In 2001, NBC had an option agreement with Universal Network Television to keep Just Shoot Me! on the air to 2003.

-In June 2002, Universal Studios Network Television was also merged with Studios USA Network Television around the same time.
+In June 2002, Universal Studios Network Television was relaunched, replacing Studios USA Network Television after its acquisition by Universal.
 In 2003, writer John Ridley signed a deal with the studio.
 Also that year, longtime Universal executives Sarah Timberman and Carl Beverly left the studio to start out 25C Productions, a production company affiliated with Warner Bros.
 Television.
+After Vivendi Universal was acquired by GE and merged with NBC in 2004, NBC Universal absorbed NBC Studios and USA Cable Entertainment into the studio and renamed the latter as NBC Universal Television Studio and its syndication and distribution arm as NBC Universal Television Distribution.

 USA Cable Entertainment

 The origins of USA Cable Entertainment are traced back to the 1980s when it was founded as USA Network Productions to produce content for the USA Networks.
 In 1996, it was rebranded to USA Studios, and in 1999 to USA Networks Productions, and later on reincorporated as USA Cable Entertainment on December 24, 1999.
 Stephen Chao was named as the company's president in 2000.

 The company was best known for producing Monk and the 2003 miniseries Battlestar Galactica, which spawned a reboot in 2004.
-The same year, following the NBC Universal merger, the USA Cable Entertainment name was retired and was replaced with the NBC Universal Television Studio name.
+The same year, The Hollywood Reporter revealed that NBC Universal, acquired by Comcast in 2011, folded USA Cable Entertainment into Universal Network Television with the latter being renamed to NBC Universal Television Studio.
 In 2008, the studio, then renamed Universal Media Studios, spun off its cable production division, including shows previously produced under the USA Cable Entertainment name, to Universal Cable Productions (now Universal Content Productions).